Ziv Neurim

 Teen Program Elements and Benefits

-Under the guidance of a skilled marine training team, and our social workers, Isheh and Michal, Ziv Neurim’s approach in its Path of the Sea program is based on strengthening teen self-image, building up their ability to cope with stressful situations, creating positive experiences and encouraging them to persevere and cope with obstacles.
+Under the guidance of a skilled marine training team and our Neve Hanna leadership, Isheh and Michal, Ziv Neurim’s approach in its Path of the Sea program is based on strengthening teen self-image, building up their ability to cope with stressful situations, creating positive experiences, and encouraging them to persevere and cope with obstacles.

 The Core Elements: